DOI-USGS/asc-public-docs/docs/how-to-guides/image-processing/bundle-adjustment-in-isis.md

 <details>
 <summary>Output and Verification</summary>
-After a successful bundle adustment solution, the following text will be output to the terminal:
+After a successful bundle adjustment solution, the following text will be output to the terminal:

 ```Text
 ...